fommil/netlib-java/README.md

-However, we have made it as simple as possible (without sacrificing performance) for developers to use existing optimised implementations: the primary goal of the `native_ref` module is to show how this can be achieved.
+However, we have made it as simple as possible (without sacrificing performance) for developers to use existing optimised implementations: the primary goal of the `native_ref` module is to show how this can be achieved and the current `SNAPSHOT` release has a `native_system` module which will use shared system-installed libraries (e.g. ATLAS or `veclib`).

 [The author](https://github.com/fommil/) may be available to assist with builds (and further improvements to `netlib-java`) on a commercial basis.
 Make contact for availability (budget estimates